V4Fire/Client/src/components/form/b-form/README.md

 #### [cache = `false`]

-If true, then form elements is cached.
+If true, form elements are cached.
-The caching is mean that if some component value does not change since the last sending of the form, it won't be sent again.
+Caching means that if some component value has not changed since the last time the form was submitted, it will not be resubmitted.

 ```
 < b-form :dataProvider = 'User' | :method = 'upd' | :cache = true